Here’s every winner of the National Book Award for Fiction and Nonfiction during the 21st century.

 Dust off your formal wear and break out the bubbly because the National Book Awards (a.k.a. the Oscars of the book world) are nearly upon us.
 Yes, in just a few short hours, five dumbstruck authors will be fêted, garlanded, and welcomed into the American literary pantheon.

-As we await the announcement of this year’s winners, here’s a list of the forty previous fiction and nonfiction honorees of this still-young century
+As we await the announcement of this year’s winners, here’s a list of the forty-one previous fiction and nonfiction honorees of this still-young century

 Trust Exercise by Susan Choi

 Thoughts are often false.
 A feeling’s always real.
 Not true, just real.

 “Choi’s new novel, her fifth, is titled Trust Exercise, and it burns more brightly than anything she’s yet written.
 This psychologically acute novel enlists your heart as well as your mind.
 Zing will go certain taut strings in your chest … Choi gets the details right: the mix tapes, the perms, the smokers’ courtyards, the ‘Cats’ sweatshirts, the clove cigarettes, the ballet flats worn with jeans, the screenings of ‘Rocky Horror,’ the clinking bottles of Bartles & Jaymes wine coolers … Choi builds her novel carefully, but it is packed with wild moments of grace and fear and abandon.
 She catches the way certain nights, when you are in high school, seem to last for a month—long enough to sustain entire arcs of one’s life … The plot fast-forwards about 15 years.
 Minor characters become major, damaged ones.
 I do not want to give too much of this transformation away, because I found the temporary estrangement that resulted to be delicious and, in its way, rather delicate.”

 Your whole house smells of dog, says someone who comes to visit.
 I say I’ll take care of it.
 Which I do by never inviting that person to visit again.